gonzofish/mashup-mobile/README.md

 - `static`: _Boolean_; if set to true, when the app is brought to front, swiping is turned off for the panel.

+##A Note on Static Apps
+When an app is declared `static`, if it is in view, the toolbar and swiping will both become unresponsive.
+The only way to leave an static app is by sending an intent to another app which then, in turn, tells the framework to bring it into view through `bringToFront(appBody)`.
+That being said, just know that calling `bringToFront` assumes that when it is called, it has no restrictions on changing frames or panels.

+#The Toolbar
+The toolbar is an optional feature that is created just by giving one or more apps a name.
+The toolbar is placed at the top of the view and the height of the panels adjusts automatically to accomodate the smaller screen real estate.

+**As of now (2016-04-23), the toolbar cannot scroll, so try to limit the number of apps specified!**

 #Mashup Utility